+There are lots of different types of sustainability initiatives that you can create.
 Start with an action plan that includes clear milestones.
 Achieving big sustainability goals is a step-by-step process, and including many milestones in your action plan will ensure that you stay on track.

 Your plan should also be broken up into different responsibilities.
 Include your stakeholders by putting different departments and teams in charge of smaller goals.
 Not only will this create a team effort in achieving sustainability goals, but it will also make overall goals much more attainable.